NataTimos/NataTimos/README.md

 ## About me

-✌️ My name is Nata  I study web development on my own.
+✌️ My name is Nata.
+I study web development on my own.

 ## 📈 GitHub Stats